Royal Oak Driver's License Restoration Attorney

 Lansing, MI 48909-7696

 During the license hearing request, you’ll need to prove to an administrative law judge or an SOS representative that your driver’s license shouldn’t be suspended.

 Driver’s License Reinstatement Process in Michigan

 The driver’s license reinstatement process in Michigan varies depending on the unique circumstances that led to the suspension or revocation.
-If the suspension or revocation was associated with drunk or drugged driving, you may need to prove to the Driver Assessment and Appeal Division that you’re sober and will refrain from driving under the influence.
+If the suspension or revocation was associated with drunk or drugged driving, you may need to prove to the Office of Hearings and Administrative Oversight section of Michigan Secretary of State that you’re sober and will refrain from driving under the influence.
 For instance, to prove your sobriety, you may need to include: